 Jazz by Toni Morrison

 Set in the 1920s but reaching as far back as before the Civil War, Jazz traces the various historical and familial events that led so many Black people north, and to Harlem specifically, during the Great Migration.
 Violet's mother and grandmother were born enslaved, and both Violet and Joe only know country life and agricultural labor until they leave Virginia to move to "the City" in 1906.
-Dorcas is originally from Illinois, until the East St. Louis massacre of 1917 leaves her orphaned and has her living in New York with her aunt Alice.
-I've read about the Great Migration in other literature written by Black authors before (August Wilson's Joe Turner's Come and Gone and The Piano Lesson come to mind, as do Paule Marshall's The Fisher King, James Baldwin's Go Tell It on the Mountain, and Yaa Gyasi's Homegoing).
-But in Jazz, Toni Morrison emphasizes the vastness and complications of this phenomenon in a way that I hadn't considered before.
-And out of all possible destinations at the time, many Black people were attracted to Harlem as a place where they could be "free" to live as they wanted, where they could be surrounded by other Black people who were also "free", where Black people could be the face of establishments that they themselves owned.
-Morrison's description of Harlem and its importance reminded me so much of Touré's The Portable Promised Land, which nearly sings Harlem's praises.
+Dorcas is originally from southern Illinois, until the East St. Louis massacre of 1917 leaves her orphaned and has her living in New York with her aunt Alice.
+I've read about the Great Migration in other literature written by Black authors before; August Wilson's Joe Turner's Come and Gone and The Piano Lesson come to mind, as do Paule Marshall's The Fisher King, James Baldwin's Go Tell It on the Mountain, and Yaa Gyasi's Homegoing.
+But in Jazz, Toni Morrison emphasizes the vastness and the complications of this phenomenon in a way that I hadn't considered before.
+And out of all possible destinations at that time, many Black people were attracted to Harlem as a place where they could be "free" to live as they wanted, where they could be surrounded by other Black people who were also "free", and where Black people could be the face of establishments that they themselves owned.
+Morrison's description of Harlem and its importance remind me so much of Touré's The Portable Promised Land, which practically sings Harlem's praises for similar reasons.

-Back to Violet and Joe.
+But back to Violet and Joe.
 Now that I'm reflecting on it, not much happens in the "present" of Jazz.
-Violet and Joe drift apart, Joe seeks comfort in the arms of Dorcas (whom he initially meets by chance), Joe and Dorcas have an affair, and after Joe shoots Dorcas everyone in their apartment building and neighborhood tries to make sense of what happened.
-The lived experiences of the main characters, and what has lead them to their current reality, is what's given the most attention.
-If you want to get a nuanced and intimate feel for what the Great Migration was about, why Harlem mattered and still matters so much, and how certain Black people lived day-to-day from the 1800s to 1926, with references to how Black music and Black life inform each other, then this is the book for you.
-If you're looking for a story about a sexy love triangle and the fiery vengeance of a woman scorned (which I wasn't), you might be a little disappointed.
-The ending did leave me scratching my head a bit, and I'm still not certain who the omniscient and unnamed narrator is supposed to be.
+Violet and Joe initially drift apart, Joe seeks comfort in the arms of Dorcas (whom he meets by chance), Joe and Dorcas have an affair, Joe shoots Dorcas, and everyone in their apartment building and neighborhood tries to make sense of what happened.
+Rather than linear plot movement, it's the lived experiences of the main characters, and what has led them to their current reality, that are given the most attention.
+If you want a nuanced and intimate feel for what the Great Migration was about, why Harlem mattered and still matters so much, and how certain Black people lived day-to-day from the 1800s to 1926, with references to how Black music and Black life inform each other, then this is the novel for you.
+If you're looking for a story about a torrid love triangle and the fiery vengeance of a woman scorned (which I wasn't), then you might be a little disappointed.
+The ending did leave me scratching my head slightly, and I'm still not certain who the omniscient unnamed narrator is supposed to be.
 But as a whole I learned so much from Jazz, and believe that I'm better off for having read it.
 You probably will be too.

 Favorite quotes: